There are many great things to do in Algarve! From tourist attractions in Lagos or swimming with dolphins to golden

 Make sure you reserve your ticket earlier as the guys as super busy in the high season.
 All you have to do is booking online a spot for a specific day – you will pay on the day of your trip but make sure you take cash with you!

 26. Costa Vicentina

 Where to go in the Algarve?
 Costa Vicentina is a 100-kilometre long coastal strip stretching from the border with Alentejo in the north to Cape St. Vincent.
-Thanks to its protection by Parque Natural do Sudoeste Alentejano e Costa Vicentina, it avoided the invasion of investors and has kept his cosy atmosphere to this day.
+Thanks to its protection by Parque Natural do Sudoeste Alentejano e Costa Vicentina, it avoided the invasion of investors and has kept its cosy atmosphere to this day.